danielrriggs/danielrriggs.github.io/content/Niyama.md

 Personal observances; the second step in the [[Eight Limbs of Raja Yoga|eightfold path of Raja Yoga]].

 The Niyamas are focused within.
+They're intended to harmonize one's inner feelings.

 5 Personal Observances:
 - Purity.
 Cleanliness. ([[Shuddha]])